 The ships are designed by JSC Spetssudoproekt Design Bureau of St Petersburg and are being built by Russian shipbuilding company Severnaya Verf Shipyard in compliance with the ARC4 ice-class.
-The Elbrus-class is classified by the Russian Maritime Register of Shipping.
+The Elbrus class is classified by the Russian Maritime Register of Shipping.

-They can be used for storage and transportation of dry cargo, fresh water and ammunition to remote coastlines and to other ships in open sea and harbour.
+They can be used for storage and transportation of dry cargo, fresh water and ammunition to remote coastlines and other ships in open sea and harbour.
 They are also suitable for other missions, including search-and-rescue, providing medical support for the crew of vessels in distress, to search for debris or objects at sea, towing, and disaster relief.

-Construction details of Elbrus-class
+Construction details of Elbrus class

-The Ministry of Defense of the Russian Federation placed an order with Severnaya Verf Shipyard for the construction of three logisticssupport vessels in June 2012.
+The Ministry of Defense of the Russian Federation placed an order with Severnaya Verf Shipyard for the construction of three logistics support vessels in June 2012.

-Keel for the third support ship in the class, Captain Shevchenko, was laid in July 2014.
+The keel for the third support ship in the class, Captain Shevchenko, was laid in July 2014.

-The ships will be inducted into the Northern, Black Sea, and Pacific Fleets of the Russian Navy.
+The ships will be inducted into the Northern, Black Sea and Pacific Fleets of the Russian Navy.